hastitajik/customer_churn_prediction/README.md

 "Predict behavior to retain customers.
 You can analyze all relevant customer data and develop focused customer retention programs."
 [IBM Sample Data Sets](https://www.kaggle.com/datasets/blastchar/telco-customer-churn)
+### We aim to build a predictive model :
+* Input = customer profile (age, contract tenure, services, monthly charges, …)
+* Output = probability that the customer will churn soon.

 ### Content dataset